How to use credit card statements and tools to create a budget

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Your credit card statement contains more useful information than you may realize.
 Although many people receive monthly credit card statements in the mail, you can also access your statement at any time by visiting your online credit card account.
+Here are five ways to use your credit card statement to inform your monthly budget.

-Once you have your statement in front of you, take a minute to review the transactions listed.
+Once you have your statement in front of you, take a minute to review each of the transactions listed.
 By reminding yourself of the purchases you put on your credit card during the previous billing cycle, you’ll be better prepared to evaluate whether you want to continue making those kinds of purchases in the future.

 Pay attention to how each individual transaction makes you feel — are you glad you made that purchase, or do you think you overspent or bought something unnecessary?
 Is there anything on the list you wish you hadn’t bought?